Tiny-Earth/DemoSite/site/src/index.md

 ### Where do I begin?

 Before you begin, we recommend you select one of your STEM courses to revise or build anew as you proceed through the modules.
-Gather any materials you might want to work on during the Scientific Teaching Course, such as syllabus, learning objectives, lecture materials, assignments or assessments, lab experiments, or instructor guides.
-It’s ok if you are starting from scratch!
+Gather any materials you might want to work on during the Scientific Teaching Course, such as your syllabus, learning objectives, lecture materials, assignments, assessments, lab experiments, or instructor guides.
+It’s ok if you are starting from scratch.

 ```@raw html
 <!--